leandrosansilva/toy_cqrs_event_sourcing_shooping_list/README.md

 # Playing with CQRS and Event Sourcing

+On Jan 14th
+the group <a href="http://www.meetup.com/Software-Craftsmanship-Meetup-Softwerkskammer-Munchen/events/227376769/">
-On Jan 14th the Group Softwerkskammer Munich organized another meetup, and the topic was CRQS (Command Query Command Responsability Segregation) and Event Sourcing, which were unknown to me.
+Softwerkskammer Munich</a> organized another awesome meetup, and the topic was CRQS (Command Query Command Responsability Segregation) and Event Sourcing, which were unknown to me.

 After a brief explanation by <a href="https://github.com/hovinen">Bradford Hovinen</a>, we started our Kata, described